khanfarabi/Shap_Relational_Explanation/README.md

 # Run the Code to get the Non-Relational Explanation Accuracy
  In Non_Relational_SHAP_Accuracy notebook shap_explanation_u,qrat_u=SHAP_NON_RELATIONAL_EXPLANATION() command needs to be run.

+ # Run the Code for the Tweet Covid Data

+ In Shap_Corona_Relational_Explanation notebook tweet_covid_relational_explanation() command needs to be run in a cell.

 # Demo Output